 Although each of these three phases has a different focus, opportunities exist for students to pursue both research and clinical training in each phase.
 The philosophy of the Case MSTP is to integrate medicine and science throughout the program as much as possible.

-The Case MSTP is run by faculty, students and staff.
+The CWRU MSTP is run by faculty, staff, and students.
 The MSTP Council is a body of students that plans and runs certain aspects of the program.
 The administrative director, program coordinator, and program assistant have many important roles and run the day-to-day management of the program.
-The co-director is involved in decisions at all levels of the program and is the primary advisor for students in the first two years of the program.
+The co-director is involved in decisions at all levels of the program and is one of the primary advisors for students in the first two years of the program.
 The director is responsible for all aspects of the program, is a primary advisor for students in the first two years of the program, and is available to students for advice at any stage.
 The MSTP Steering Committee makes decisions on MSTP policy, curriculum planning, student admissions, approval of mentors and evaluation of students.

 Incoming MSTP students are expected to enter the program on or about July 1.
 The MSTP summer retreat, usually held in early July, provides an important orientation to the program and includes sessions and workshops for program and professional development.

 The program director provides advising to students in all phases of the program.
-The MSTP co-director advises students in the first two years on research rotations and course work.
+The MSTP director and co-director advises students in the first two years on research rotations and course work.
 Students may also meet with an MSTP Steering Committee member representing an area of research interest or with the MSTP director.
-During the PhD training period, mentoring is provided by the thesis advisor and thesis committee, which includes a member of the MSTP Steering Committee and a member with an MD.
-MSTP students are full members of the medical school class and enter one of the four societies of the University Program when they matriculate in the program.
+During the PhD training period, mentoring is provided by the thesis advisor and thesis committee, which includes a member of the MSTP Steering Committee and a member with an MD degree.
+MSTP students are full members of the medical school class and enter one of the four academic societies of the University Program when they matriculate in the program.
 The society dean provides important advice on matters concerning the MD curriculum.